FAQ

 “Costs” can be measured either for construction or over time.
 Masonry construction is typically more expensive than conventional lumber construction for the building phase.
 However, the lifetime costs of the building are reduced due to energy savings, maintenance, longevity, and health factors.

 Building costs also vary depending on site location, soil composition, and architectural design.
-A single story rectangle will cost less per square foot than a complicated shape, such as an ellipse.
+A single-story rectangle will cost less per square foot than a complicated shape, such as an ellipse.

 How does Earth Block construction compare to conventional building techniques?

-An earth block building is not only healthy for the individual, but also for the planet.
-Soil, earth block’s primary ingredient, is a renewable, non-toxic natural resource.
+An earth block building is not only healthy for the individual but also for the planet.
+Soil, an earth block’s primary ingredient, is a renewable, non-toxic natural resource.
 Earth block walls are breathable, soundproof, bug-proof, fireproof, and even bulletproof!
 Requiring less transportation of materials than conventional construction methods, earth blocks have a lower embodied energy than conventional building materials.
 Energy savings are immediate with thermal mass equating to lowered heating and cooling requirements.
 Earth block buildings can last for centuries.
 Ancient earthen structures stand today in many parts of the world.
 The average expected life span of a wood frame building is about 70 years.

 Can I use my on-site soil?

 Yes, sometimes site soil can be used.
-However, unless the plans call for a large excavation, such as a basement or a pond, digging and screening site soil might proveto be more expensive than having screened soil delivered.
+However, unless the plans call for a large excavation, such as a basement or a pond, digging and screening site soil might prove to be more expensive than having screened soil delivered.
 This process can also leave a large hole in your land.

-If the site soil is not suitable for block production, soil can be delivered to the site or blocks can be made elsewhere and transported to the site.
+cIf the site soil is not suitable for block production, soil can be delivered to the site or blocks can be made elsewhere and transported to the site.
 Trucking costs for soil or blocks can be expensive depending upon the location of the site and the amount of soil or the number of blocks needed.

 What does it mean to have a ‘breathable’ wall?

 A breathable wall is able to absorb and release water vapor.
 Water vapor molecules are no larger than air.
-Like human skin, the water vapor passes in and out, but does not transmit water molecules.
+Like human skin, the water vapor passes in and out but does not transmit water molecules.
 This transpiration of vapor helps to regulate and modify heat and humidity.
 This benefit reduces the need for mechanical systems to maintain human comfort levels.

 Clay maintains an equilibrium moisture content.
 If there is too much humidity in the air, the walls will absorb water vapor.
 Conversely, if the air is too dry, the walls will release moisture.
 Human health is optimized at humidity levels between 40% and 70%.
 Low humidity levels will dry out the trachea, contributing to respiratory issues.
 High humidity levels promote mold growth, again not beneficial to human health.

-Cement stucco and other synthetic materials, such as closed cell insulation and paint, applied to earth block walls will hinder their breathability.
+Cement stucco and other synthetic materials, such as closed-cell insulation and paint, applied to earth block walls will hinder their breathability.
 Lime or clay plasters maintain an earth block wall’s breathability.

 What is thermal mass?

 Thermal mass is the ability of a material to absorb and store thermal energy.
-This creates thermal inertia that requires a much larger input of energy over time to change it’s temperature.
+This creates thermal inertia that requires a much larger input of energy over time to change its temperature.
 This is sometimes referred to as a “thermal flywheel”.
-Therefore, if a wall is cool from a relatively chilly Summer night, it tends to stay cool well into the day.
+Therefore, if a wall is cool from a relatively chilly summer night, it tends to stay cool well into the day.
 Conversely, If a wall is warmed by the afternoon’s winter sun, then it stays warm well into a cold winter night.

 Earth blocks, on the other hand, will “flatten out” or buffer large temperature swings with their thermal mass capabilities and significantly decrease the need for additional heating in winter or cooling in summer.

-How do Earth Blocks Perform in Tropical Climates?
+How do Earth Blocks perform in tropical climates?

 What’s the difference between thermal mass and insulation?